azu/inkdrop-note-templates/README.md

 - `id`: unique id for [command](https://docs.inkdrop.app/manual/list-of-commands)
 - `label`: Menu label for the template
 - `title`: Render title with [LiquidJS](https://liquidjs.com/) and set it as new note's title
-- body`: Render body with [LiquidJS](https://liquidjs.com/) and set it as new note's body
+- note's body: Render body with [LiquidJS](https://liquidjs.com/) and set it as new note's body

 :memo: Inherit other properties like tags from Template note.